 This page provides a very high level overview of how pensions work.
 It’s a large topic, so we’ve provided links to further resources throughout.
 But there are two very important things you must know:

 - Never opt-out of a workplace pension.
 Your employer pays money into your pension – this is part of your salary, which you simply miss out on if you opt out.

 - Due to the magic of compound interest, the sooner you start your pension, the less you need to contribute to it yourself.

 Always auto-enrol in your pension ✅

 You should make sure you are enrolled in your employer’s pension scheme.
 This is a minimum of 3% extra pay in exchange for you contributing 5% of your pay, and many companies will offer more.

 This money is placed into an investment account for you, which you can access when you retire.
 Until then, it will grow, both from your and your employer’s contributions and from growth of the investments.

 This age access restriction sometimes puts people off joining.
 However, due to the employer match and tax relief, if you choose to opt out, you don’t simply get the money you would have had in your pension in your pocket now – you’ll get only a fraction of it.

 Tax relief on pension contributions explained💸

 You don’t pay income tax on money you put into your pension.

 This means that while you would normally pay £20 in income tax for every £100 earned (for money earned within the basic rate tax bracket), and receive £80 in your pay to spend or save, in a pension you can keep the whole £100.

 For money earned in the higher rate (40% tax) bracket or higher, the effective tax-relief is at least 40%.
-In some cases it can be as much as 75% (if you have three children and earn between £50,000 and £60,000 – for more details see this blog post from Paul Lewis in 2012).
+In some cases it can be as much as 85% (see our Tax Traps and Tax Efficiency page for more information).

 - Which: Tax relief on pension contributions explained